valcaz/what-could-go-wrong-llm/README.md

 8. Click `Edit Table` to exit editing mode and go into gameplay mode

 ## Gameplay Instructions
-Players draw 5 white cards.
+1. Players draw 5 white cards.
-Use the spinner to select the Card Czar.
+2. Use the spinner to select the Card Czar.
-The Card Czar draws a black prompt card and reads it aloud.
+3. The Card Czar draws a black prompt card and reads it aloud.
-Players place a white response card face down.
+4. Players place a white response card face down.
-The Card Czar reads each response aloud.
+5. The Card Czar reads each response aloud.
-Instead of selecting the preferred answer, the Card Czar tries to guess who played which card, adding a playful and engaging twist.
+6. Instead of selecting the preferred answer, the Card Czar tries to guess who played which card, adding a playful and engaging twist.
 This rule encourages the Card Czar to justify their choices, enhancing memory and engagement with the game's content.
-Discussion ensues, and points are awarded not only for the selected card but for insightful contributions to the conversation.
+7. Discussion ensues, and points are awarded not only for the selected card but for insightful contributions to the conversation.
-The role of Card Czar rotates, and play continues.
+8. The role of Card Czar rotates, and play continues.

 ### During the game
 1. Take notes on ideas that you have not thought about before
 2. Some of the cards are causes, others are effects.
 Don’t worry about what the game designers intended with each card, go where the discussion is best.
 3. Some of the cards may be upsetting.
 (Such as, a person is abused.)
-4. It’s fine to take time to have discussion.
+4. Engage in discussions, even on challenging topics.
-5. Try not to get side tracked, though!
+5. Stay on track but allow for meaningful digressions.

 ### Video Demonstration
 [![What could go wrong card game demonstration](https://img.youtube.com/vi/DlqgWnhEqoc/0.jpg)](https://youtu.be/DlqgWnhEqoc)